qatrackplus/qatrackplus/docs/user/reports/reports.rst

 The report types currently available in QATrack+ are:

-* General:
+* QC:

+    * :ref:`QC Assignment Summary <reports-qc_assignment_summary>` This report
+      lists all test lists (cycles) currently assigned for the selected sites, units, frequencies and groups.

+    * :ref:`QC Assignment Details <reports-qc_assignment_details>` This report
+      includes details for all test lists (cycles) currently assigned for the selected sites, units, frequencies and groups.
+Details include tests, & current references, and tolerances.

-    * :ref:`QC Summary <reports-qc_summary>`: This report lists all Test List Instances from a given time period for selected sites, units, frequencies, and groups.
+    * :ref:`Test List Instance Summary <reports-qc_summary>`: This report lists
+      all Test List Instances from a given time period for selected sites, units, frequencies, and groups.

-    * :ref:`Test List Instances <reports-tlis>`: This report includes details for all Test List Instances from a given time period for a given Unit Test List (Cycle) assignment.
+    * :ref:`Test List Instance Details <reports-tlis>`: This report includes details for all Test List Instances from a given time period for a given Unit Test List (Cycle) assignment.

-    * :ref:`Test Instance Values <reports-tis>`: This report shows QC test values for select tests/units.
+    * :ref:`Test Instance Details <reports-tis>`: This report shows QC test values for select tests/units.

+* QC Backup Forms:

+    * :ref:`QC Paper Backup Forms <reports-qc_paper_backups>` This report
+      generates a PDF containing paper backup forms that can be used to record QC values in the case that your QATrack+ installation is unavailable.

 * Scheduling: